Site Planning Tips

 • Can items be exported in a Comma Separated Value format?
 Try the CSV Import plugin.

-• Is there an OAI-PMH harvestable set?
+• Is there an OAI-PMH harvestable set online?
 Try the OAI-PMH Harvester plugin.

 • Do you have hundreds of files, or large media files?
-Use the Dropbox plugin.
+Use the Dropbox plugin to import files from another place online rather than uploading from your computer.

-• Are you interested in collecting materials from your visitors through a web form, such as a story or textual reflection, photos, or videos?
-Install the Contribution plugin to facilitate collecting.
+• Are you interested in collecting materials from your visitors through a web form, including stories, photos, or videos?
+Install the Contribution plugin.

 How do you want items to display?

-• Do you want to add social bookmarking icons to the bottom of items, to allow users to share links to that item with their social networks?
+• Do you want to add social bookmarking icons to the bottom of item pages, to make it easier for users to share items with their social networks?
 Install the Social Bookmarking plugin.

 • Do you want to allow users to leave comments on items?
 Install the Commenting plugin.

 • Do you have documents that you wish users to read on-screen rather than downloading them?
-Install the DocsViewer plugin.
+Install the DocsViewer plugin or the.

-Exhibit Builder is not necessarily only for building museum-like exhibits.
+The Exhibit Builder plugin is not only for building museum-like exhibits.
 This function can be used to publish essays or teaching materials that draw upon the items in your archive.
+Note that the Exhibit Builder plugin comes packaged with the basic installation of Omeka Classic.

 Before you build an exhibit, sketch out a storyboard or outline that spells out the sections, pages, and items for each page.